 In November 1969, demolition began to make way for a planned Federal building and office complex, and by the following March the station had been reduced to a pile of rubble.
 As fate would have it, the deal to sell the property fell through, and a half-century later the weed-infested lot that once was the site of Terminal Station is still for sale.

-Please enjoy the following sample of images from Terminal Station appearing in "Great Temple of Travel."
+Please enjoy the following images appearing in "Great Temple of Travel."